Elive2/OriginalBeat/docs/CodingGuidelines.md

 Anytime you add a new package, or change versions be sure to update requirements.txt.
 This document is sacred and should always be up to date.
 I reccomend using a virtual env so that you can follow the steps below to simply save and install requirements.
+Please call your virtual enviornment 'venv', so it can be git ignored.

 pip freeze > requirements.txt
 pip install -r requirements.txt